efritz/blog/content/articles/2024-11-26-my-ai-junior-dev-still-needs-an-adult-in-the-room.md

 My AI junior was doing such a great job setting up this project, I assumed he'd also be up for small feature requests like this.
 Unfortunately this task didn't go as smoothly as some of the others.

 I handed him the current project files and briefly described what I wanted.
 He merrily went to work, and immediately proposed _[wrapping] the polar coordinates text in a new span element_.
 This seemed wrong, since all of the labels are drawn directly on a 2D canvas and the DOM doesn't come into play here.
 He then tried to find-and-replace portions of the Javascript file in the HTML file.
 Since the search text did not exist uniquely in that file, the operation failed.
-He noticed this, and attemted to just **remove** the rendering code completely in what I sincerely hoped was a first step of a multi-step plan.
+He noticed this, and attempted to just **remove** the rendering code completely, in what I sincerely hoped was a first step of a multi-step plan.
 But this failed as well.

 He had realized something was wrong.
 He took a step back and requested an updated version of the file, which was re-added to the context.
-Then he make two more failed edit attempts, requested the file two more times, make another failed edit attempt, and then just claimed that he was successful and summarized a bunch of actions he never successfull performed.
+Then he made two more failed edit attempts, requested the file two more times, make another failed edit attempt, and then just claimed that he was successful and summarized a bunch of actions he never successfully performed.

 **Like I wouldn't notice??** I was watching him the entire time!

 Fortunately, the summary of the actions he _thought_ he performed was surprisingly accurate.
 I asked him again to edit the file and hoped that he would follow his own plan.

 And he did, after another failed attempt.
 But it was only a partial solution.
 He added a function definition to draw text with a background but did not actually invoke it anywhere.
 I'll chalk this up to a failure of the reprompting agent in [aidev](https://github.com/efritz/aidev), which tries to keep the ball in the assistant's court as long as necessary.
-Mentioning that the function was unused added the the correct invocations.
+Mentioning that the function was unused caused him to add the correct invocations.

 The code looked mostly correct at a glance, but something was off visually.
 The labels were not fully highlighted and the text was still difficult to read.
 Simply mentioning a problem is sometimes enough context for my AI junior to figure out what is wrong.
-But in this particular cirumstance, he seemed to take it as an invitation to [Tower of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi) random parts of the code until I got off his back.
+But in this particular circumstance, he seemed to take it as an invitation to [Tower of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi) random parts of the code until I got off his back.

-Not knowing how to more precisely guide him, I asked him to re-darken the text color.
+Not knowing how to more guide him more precisely, I asked him to re-darken the text color.
 Then I could more clearly see with my tiny, imperfect human eyes what the issue was and describe it in sufficient detail.
 My AI junior isn't an idiot, he just doesn't have enough context.
-Despite how unsteadily this was going, I think this portion of the conversation illustrates a **killer** iterative workflow for LLMs (see <span style="color: red">⮕</span>).
+Despite how unsteadily things were going, I think this portion of the conversation illustrates a **killer** iterative workflow for LLMs (see <span style="color: red">⮕</span>).

 I was then able to tell how each of the labels was misaligned with their backgrounds.
 My AI junior responded with this information by adding an additional offset to each label to realign it with its background.
 At this point the background and labels were correct relative to each other, but both elements had migrated away from the point in the canvas they were meant to label!

-The iterative nature of and the multiple failures within the conversation may have loaded the context with too much junk, and it's possible that the AI junior lost sight of the original goal.
-After I added an additional constraint of keeping the text where it was and _only_ the new background (see <span style="color: blue">⮕</span>), the correct solution snapped into place.
+The conversation was long and contained multiple failures.
+It may have been loaded with too much junk.
+It's possible that the AI junior lost sight of the original goal.
+After I added an additional constraint of keeping the text where it was and _only_ repositioning the new background (see <span style="color: blue">⮕</span>), the correct solution snapped into place.

 _Whew._